IntelligentVoice/smart-transcript-builder/README.md

-A nodeJS application that generates smart video transcripts in HTML format
+A nodeJS application that generates automated smart video transcripts in HTML format

 Installation Instructions